 You should contact Grace Johnson (763-745-3486) - email) and Chris Kostelc (763-745-3489 - email) with inquirings about RCIA.

 Additionally, you may download the Candidate Information Form to complete and bring with you.

 Dates for the Holy Name of Jesus RCIA program:

-We will begin our RCIA program Tuesday, Oct.
-3, 2017.
-The sessions are always on Tuesday evenings from 7 to 9 p.m. culminating with the reception of the sacraments at the Easter Vigil (March 31, 2018).
+We will begin our RCIA program Tuesday, Sept.
+27, 2022.
+The sessions are always on Tuesday evenings from 7 to 9 p.m. culminating with the reception of the sacraments at the Easter Vigil on April 8, 2023.
 Please begin to search your hearts and minds to know if you are being called.
 Listen with the ear of your heart.
 You have the prayers of many in the parish of Holy Name of Jesus, the local church (the Archdiocese of Saint Paul/Minneapolis) and the worldwide Church.
 Allow us the privilege of responding to you and to God in his desire for all of us to bring all peoples unto him!